Note: Washing DC’s general sales tax rate will increase to 6.5% on Oct. 1, 2025, and to 7.0% on Oct. 1, 2026.

 The Washington DC sales tax rate is simple compared to other states because it has a uniform sales tax rate of 6.0%.
 No additional local taxes — county or city — exist in the federal district.

-Sales tax in Washington DC is calculated based on the location of the sale or delivery and the type of product or service sold.
-The general sales tax rate in DC is 6.0%, but certain goods and services are taxed at higher or lower rates.
+Washington DC is a destination-based state.
+So, sellers have to apply sales tax at the location of the sale or destination.
+The general sales tax rate in DC is 6.0%, but there are scheduled tax rate hikes.
+Also, certain goods and services are taxed at higher or lower rates.

 Let’s say a retailer in DC sells a laptop to a customer.